NASA's Perseverance tries to collect Mars rocks, fails | DW | 07.08.2021

 The drilling process had been successful, scientists say.
 The engineers are now trying to discover why the rover failed to place a finger-sized rock sample in one of its titanium sample tubes.

-"While this is not the 'hole-in-one' we hoped for, there is always risk with breaking new ground," NASA's Science Mission Directorate Thomas Zubuchen said in a statement.
+"While this is not the 'hole-in-one' we hoped for, there is always risk with breaking new ground," Thomas Zubuchen, the associate administrator for NASA's science mission directorate, said in a statement.

 NASA project scientist Ken Farley said the next step would be using a camera mounted on a robotic arm to inspect inside the hole.
 He said they might see the broken rock core, or might discover the sample had turned to sand.